Delboy/EatMe/TESTING.md

 - #### Most Loved Recipes
     - Checked that the list is no longer than 5.
     - Checked that clicking each recipe takes you to the correct recipe's detail page.
-    - Checked that the all recipes link takes you to the all recipes page.
+    - Checked that the all recipes link takes you to the 'All Recipes' page.

     ![most loved](assets/images/most-loved.gif)